-Rotator Cuff Specialist in Seattle
+Rotator Cuff Injury Treatment in Seattle, WA

 What is the Rotator Cuff?

 The rotator cuff is an extremely important set of muscles in the shoulder.
-The rotator cuff is composed of four tendons that blend together into one cuff .
+The rotator cuff is composed of four tendons that blend together into one cuff.
 This cuff of tendons and muscles controls the complex motions and helps maintain the stability of the shoulder.
 The larger muscles of the shoulder, such as the deltoid, provide strength.
 The rotator cuff maintains proper mechanics.
 The four rotator cuff muscles and their tendon cover the head of the humerus (the “ball” of the shoulder joint) forming a “cuff” over the shoulder.
 Acting together, they help to lift the arm and allow the joint to rotate.
 Dr. Samuel Koo is a specialist in the diagnosis and treatment of rotator cuff conditions in the Seattle area.

 What are Common Rotator Cuff Conditions?